 Using data collected in 2006, the National Research Council ranked a number of UCI doctoral programs among the top in the country.
 The School of Physical Sciences was an area of particular strength, with all four programs – chemistry, Earth system science, mathematics and physics & astronomy – rated in the top quartile nationally.
 Other outstanding areas include neuroscience (anatomy & neurobiology and neurobiology & behavior), anthropology, civil engineering and ecology & evolutionary biology.

-UCI was listed ninth in Sierra Magazine’s 2012 “Coolest Schools” report as part of the environmental magazine’s annual sustainability ranking of U.S. colleges and universities.
+UCI was listed third in Sierra Magazine’s 2013 “Coolest Schools” report as part of the environmental magazine’s annual sustainability ranking of U.S. colleges and universities.
 The magazine is the official publication of the Sierra Club, one of the nation’s largest and most influential environmental organizations.
-This marked the third year in a row that UCI ranked in the top 10.
+This marked the fourth year in a row that UCI ranked in the top 10.

 A study by University of St. Thomas School of Law measured the impact of law faculties based on citations in scholarly journals and ranked UCI School of Law faculty seventh in the nation.
 The three-year-old school ranked in the top 10 with law schools at Yale University, Harvard University, University of Chicago and Stanford University.

 In a 2009 report by the American Chemical Society’s Committee on Professional Training, UCI ranked seventh among U.S. universities with the highest numbers of chemistry degrees conferred at all three levels (bachelor’s, master’s and doctorate).

 The Paul Merage School of Business MBA programs consistently rank among the best in the world, including No. 1 for employing the highest percentage of female faculty, by Financial Times.